You are currently viewing Dawki Travel Guide: Explore the Crystal-Clear Dawki River & Top Attractions

 We are at the high current area of Dawki River near Shnonpdeng

-After the boat ride, you can enjoy some other activities, such as zip riding, river rafting, or even you can take a bath there in the crystal clear water.
+After your heart-racing boat ride, you can zip through the skies, enjoy river rafting, or take a refreshing dip in the crystal-clear waters.

 camping at Dawki in Meghalaya